Uveitis at a glance

-- Examination of the eye with an ophthalmoscope, a small handheld device that enables your veterinarian to examine the inside of the eye.
+- Ophthalmoscopy: Examination of the eye with an ophthalmoscope, a small handheld device that enables your veterinarian to examine the inside of the eye.

 - Slit-lamp examination: The veterinarian uses a slit lamp to evaluate the front of the eye under magnification.

 Unfortunately, while your veterinarian can diagnose uveitis reasonably easily, finding the underlying cause is not always possible with between 60-75% of cases being idiopathic (unknown cause).